 A Tramp Abroad (1880), Twain's non-fiction satirical look at his trip through Germany, Italy, and the Alps and somewhat of a sequel to Innocents Abroad was followed by The Prince and the Pauper (1882).
 Hank Morgan, time traveler in A Connecticut Yankee in King Arthur's Court (1889) reflects Twain's friendship with pioneering inventor and electrical engineer Nikola Tesla and interest in scientific inventions.
 Twain also continued to uphold a busy lecture series throughout the United States.
 In 1888 he was awarded an honorary Master of Art degree from Yale University.

-Mark Twain died on 21 April 1910 in Redding, Connecticut and now rests in the Woodlawn Cemetery in Livy’s hometown of Elmira, New York State, buried beside her and the children.
-A memorial statue and cenotaph in the Eternal Valley Memorial Park of Los Angeles, California states: “Beloved Author, Humorist, and Western Pioneer, This Original Marble Statue Is The Creation Of The Renowned Italian Sculptor Spartaco Palla Of Pietrasanta.”
-Twain suffered many losses in his life including the deaths of three of his children, and accumulated large debts which plagued him for many years, but at the time of his death he had grown to mythic proportions as the voice of a spirited and diverse nation, keen observer and dutiful reporter, born and died when Halley’s Comet was visible in the skies and as he predicted, it was back in the skies when he died.
+Mark Twain died on 21 April 1910 in Redding, Connecticut, and now rests in the Woodlawn Cemetery in Livy's hometown of Elmira, New York State, buried beside her and the children.
+A memorial statue and cenotaph in the Eternal Valley Memorial Park of Los Angeles, California states: "Beloved Author, Humorist, and Western Pioneer, This Original Marble Statue Is The Creation Of The Renowned Italian Sculptor Spartaco Palla Of Pietrasanta."
+Twain suffered many losses in his life including the deaths of three of his children, and accumulated large debts which plagued him for many years, but at the time of his death he had grown to mythic proportions as the voice of a spirited and diverse nation.
+Keen observer and dutiful reporter, Twain was born when Halley's Comet was visible in the skies and as he predicted, it was back in the skies when he died.

 Biography written by C.D.
 Merriman for Jalic Inc. Copyright Jalic Inc. 2006.
 All Rights Reserved.